chef/chef-web-docs/chef_master/source/chef_repo.rst

 **Ignore editor swap files**

 Many text editors leave files behind.
-To prevent these files from being uploaded to the Chef server, add an entry to the chefignore file.
+To prevent these files from being uploaded to the Chef Infra Server, add an entry to the chefignore file.
 For Emacs, do something like:

 .. code-block:: none